 What is the imputed rental value?

-The imputed rental value is a rental price for self-occupied properties.
+The imputed rental value is a fictitious rental price for owner-occupied properties.
 It is based on the assumed revenue that would be generated if the property were not occupied by the owner but rented or leased to another party.
 This notional revenue is subject to income tax and must be declared in the owner’s tax return.
 Homeowners therefore pay additional income tax on the imputed rental value.
-On the other hand, mortgage interest and maintenance costs can be deducted from taxable income, thus reducing income tax.
+In return, mortgage interest and maintenance costs can be deducted from taxable income, thus reducing income tax.

 How is the imputed rental value calculated?